akihikodaki/dts/test_plans/vmdq_test_plan.rst

 VMDQ Tests
 ==========

-The 1G, 10G 82599 and 40G FVL Network Interface Card (NIC), supports a number of packet filtering functions which can be used to distribute incoming packets into a number of reception (RX) queues.
+The 1G, 10G 82599 and 40G Intel® Ethernet 700 Series Network Interface Card (NIC),
+supports a number of packet filtering functions which can be used to distribute incoming packets into a number of reception (RX) queues.
 VMDQ is a  filtering functions which operate on VLAN-tagged packets to distribute those packets among up to 512 RX queues.